 Transsphenoidal surgery can partly or completely remove your tumor.
 Surgeons must first remove a portion of your lower pituitary chamber to spot them.

 If you suffer from cranial tumors or other complex brain disorders, superior surgical care is within your reach.
-The board certified surgeons at New Jersey’s IGEA Brain & Spine are pioneers in the practice of innovative technology and minimally invasive cranial surgery.
+The board certified surgeons at New Jersey’s IGEA Brain, Spine & Orthopedics are pioneers in the practice of innovative technology and minimally invasive cranial surgery.
 We know that dealing with a brain condition can be a difficult process.
 At IGEA, we are dedicated to being by your side every step of the way, helping you get your life back.
 Contact a specialist at 908-219-9673 today or request an appointment for answers to your cranial surgery needs.